Serving Boulder County Since 1949

 Hidden Risk with Neosporin: Skin Allergies

 One of the active ingredients in Neosporin, neomycin, is a known cause of allergic skin reactions.
-Studies estimate that about 3–6% of people develop a sensitivity to neomycin.
+Studies estimate that about 3–6% of people are allergic to neomycin.

 When this type of reaction occurs, the skin around the wound may become: